Canon 200D versus Panasonic LX100

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Panasonic LX100.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (33 percent) than the Canon 200D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (33 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the LX100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX100 has a lens build in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the 200D and their specifications in the Canon EF Lens Catalog.